onflow/cadence/docs/language.generated.md

 #### [](#nested-resources)Nested Resources

-Fields in composite data types behave differently when they have a resource type.
+Fields in composite types behave differently when they have a resource type.

 If a resource type has fields that have a resource type, it **must** declare a destructor,